-What Is Roof Flashing and Why Is It Important?
+What Is a Roof Flashing and Why Is It Important?

 While roofs are purposely constructed to allow rainwater run-off, they can often have several vertical features or protrusions, such as chimneys, parapet walls, half walls, dormers, skylights, vent pipes, and the like, where water can pool up and/or drip into the crevices between.
 The areas can eventually become damaged and allow water seepage and leaks into the house.
 To prevent this, professional roofers apply roof flashing to divert rainwater down the sides of the vertical surfaces, keeping the water from stagnating.

-Roof flashing is a thin metal material that is typically fabricated from rust-resistant metal, such as galvanized steel (which is the most used flashing material), copper, or aluminum.
+Roof flashing is typically a thin metal material fabricated from rust-resistant metal, such as G-90 galvanized steel, a frequently used flashing material, copper, or aluminum.
 Depending on the company, flashing may even be available in lead or zinc alloy.

-Steel, copper, and aluminum are particularly used because of how malleable they are, rendering them easier to shape.
+Steel, copper, and aluminum are particularly used because of how malleable these metals are, rendering them easier to shape.
 However, the homeowner should note the different characteristics of each metal:

-- Galvanized steel has an aesthetic appeal that aluminum and copper do not have and is especially resistant to corrosion.
+- Galvanized steel is less costly than aluminum and copper, and is well resistant to corrosion.
 It is for these reasons that steel is most often chosen for flashing.